 Many such disputes are resolved through sending letters or encouraging the parties to undergo mediation rather than heading to the courts.
 We can support you through this more consultative approach, and also of course in court if the dispute heads that way and you will be in a stronger position for having undertaken an attempt at informal resolution.

 As with all legal advice, the sooner you seek help the better informed you will be and speaking to Caversham Solicitors about any land or property dispute is a prudent first step.
-If you have any questions or wish to discuss any of the topics above, please contact Sarah Wilkinson at firstname.lastname@example.org or write or telephone if you prefer.
+If you have any questions or wish to discuss any of the topics above, please contact Robert Syms at email@example.com or write or telephone if you prefer.